victor-nasc/granite-wxc/examples/eccc_downscaling/README.md

 ---
 ### Training

 To train with your own dataset, refer to `eccc_downscaling_finetune.ipynb` for an example setup.
-You will likely need to adapt the code into your own training script to scale beyond the example.
+You will likely need to adapt the code into your own training script to train beyond the example.